Adaboost for Regression - Example

 We build a AdaBoost model from scratch using the above dataset.
 We use the default values from in sklearn, that is we use Decision Trees as underlying models with a maximum depth of three.
 In this post, however, we will focus on AdaBoost and not on the development of the Decision Trees.
 To understand the details on how to develop a Decision Tree for a regression task, please refer to the separate articles Decision Trees - Explained or Decision Trees for Regression - Example.

 We start with asigning weights to each sample.
-Initially, the weights are all equal to $\frac{1}{N}$, with $N$ the number of data samples, that is in our case the initial weights are $0.1$ for all samples.
+Initially, the weights are all equal to

 The dataset with weights assigned to each sample.